Skip to Content

 #12 Smoother And Quieter

-In the past, diesel trucks had a reputation for a rough ride and being very noisy.
+In the past, diesel pickups had a reputation for a rough ride and being very noisy.

-The new diesel trucks are more expensive because they now use advanced technology that gives them a smoother ride, quieter operation, and eliminates dark, smelly engine emissions.
+The new diesel pickups are more expensive because they now use advanced technology that gives them a smoother ride, quieter operation, and eliminates dark, smelly engine emissions.

 #13 Better Heavy Duty Hauling